 Florida Orange Facts: Market Share and Value

 Florida is second only to Brazil in global orange juice production and the state remains the world's leading producer of grapefruit.
-Florida produces more than 70 percent of the United States' supply of citrus, with major overseas export markets including Canada, Japan, France and the U.K.
+Florida produces more than 70 percent of the United States' supply of citrus, with major export markets in Canada, Japan, France and the UK.

 In most seasons, more than 90 percent of America's orange juice is made from Florida-grown oranges.
 Nearly 87 percent of Florida citrus is processed into canned, chilled or frozen concentrated juices.

 In Florida, there are about 569,000 acres of citrus groves and more than 74 million citrus trees.
 Most citrus is grown in the southern two-thirds of the Florida peninsula, where there is low probability for a freeze.
 After a series of freezes in the 1980s, citrus growers gradually migrated southward from central and northern regions, although Polk County in the Central part of the state remains the top citrus producing county.